SEO vs. Social Media Marketing: Which Channel Drives More Traffic?

 • Optimizing YouTube videos with targeted titles and descriptions

-This approach to the SEO vs social media debate essentially turns social platforms into additional search engines, capturing traffic from both worlds.
+This approach to the difference between SEO and social media marketing essentially turns social platforms into additional search engines, capturing traffic from both worlds.

 How long does it take to see results from SEO in comparison to social media marketing?